1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

 ## Overview

 In this lab, you'll use a pre-built Power BI report to publish it to the Power BI Service and create a dashboard by pinning key visuals.
-You'll explore features such as customizing the dashboard layout, enabling map visuals, and working with drill-through, quick insights, Q\&A, alerts, and bookmarks to enhance the report experience.
+You'll explore features such as customizing the dashboard layout, enabling map visuals, and working with drill-through, quick insights, Q&A, alerts, and bookmarks to enhance the report experience.

 ## Lab Objectives

-- Task 1 : Power BI Service – Publishing Report
+- Task 1: Power BI Service – Publishing Report
-- Task 2 : Power BI – Building a Dashboard
+- Task 2: Power BI – Building a Dashboard
-- Task 3 : Organize dashboard.
+- Task 3: Organize the dashboard

 ### Pre-requisites

 Before starting the lab, you need to complete a set of prerequisite steps to ensure that Power BI is correctly configured.

 1. Navigate to [https://app.powerbi.com](https://app.powerbi.com/) in the LabVM browser using the credentials provided below: